Best Ethnomusicology Graduate Schools and Programs

 The ethnomusicology department maintains an ethnomusicology archive with field recordings from all over the world.
 It publishes reports, DVDs, videotapes and songbooks as well as an e-newsletter.
 Graduate students edit UCLA's peer-reviewed Pacific Review of Ethnomusicology.

 UCLA also offers an active schedule of guest world music performances.
 You'll have opportunities to combine your academic coursework with participation in any of eleven ensembles featuring music from Bali to the Near East.
 Graduate degrees include:

 Indiana University in Bloomington

-According to the Academic Ranking of World Universities, Indiana University (IU) ranked 90th among all of the universities in the world (www.awru.org).
+According to the 2016 Academic Ranking of World Universities, Indiana University (IU) ranked in the top 250 among all of the universities in the world (www.awru.org).
 Its music faculty was ranked first for scholarly productivity in music specialties, according to a 2007 Chronicle of Higher Education article (www.chronicle.com).
-The university notes that its musicology and ethnomusicology programs placed in the National Research Council's top ten for 2010.
+Its musicology program placed in the National Research Council's top ten for 2010.

 You'll have access to resources like the Archives of Traditional Music, African American Music and Culture and the Ethnomusicology Institute.
 Your department's core faculty includes over 15 folklorists and ethnomusicologists, plus research associates and joint faculty with interests ranging from hip-hop to Israeli performance ethnography.